RBQ certification: a legal requirement and a quality guarantee for the installation of your wall-mounted heat pump in Quebec

 -

-The drainage was poor, causing a basement leak.
+The drain was draining poorly, causing a basement leak.

 -